 As fall approaches, pet store aisles fill with cute sweaters, coats, and booties in a range of colors and styles.
 Is pet clothing necessary, or is it just a money-making scheme?
 Believe it or not, some pets benefit from wearing warm clothing when the weather turns cold.
-So, how do you decide whether you should have your dog wear a coat?
+So, how cold is too cold for your dog, and when do you decide whether you should have your dog wear a coat?

 It Depends on the Dog